On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Projecting out the scenario variables and a branch-and-cut algorithm

-In this subsection, we show that, under some conditions on the recourse lower bounds, the ILS cuts shown in Section~\ref{subsection:ils} (applied to the scenario-optimal recourse function~$\optQ$) are valid for the set~$\P$.
-Furthermore, using Lemma~\ref{lemma:projection_single_inequality} (and Equation~\eqref{set:proj_gamma}), we also construct the corresponding projected SRIs that dominate these cuts.
-The general proof strategy consists of two main steps: (1) leverage Formulation~\eqref{formulation:recourse_scen_opt} to express a recourse lower bound as the optimal value of an LP; and (2) use the dual multipliers~$(\alpha, \beta)$ of this LP to construct a dominating projected SRI.
+In this subsection, we show that, under some conditions on the recourse lower bounds, the ILS cuts shown in Section~\ref{subsection:ils} (applied to the scenario-optimal recourse function~$\optQ$) are valid for~$\P$.
+The overall proof strategy consists of two main steps: (1) leverage Formulation~\eqref{formulation:recourse_scen_opt} to express a recourse lower bound as the optimal value of an LP; and (2) use the dual multipliers~$(\alpha, \beta)$ of this LP and Lemma~\ref{lemma:projection_single_inequality} to construct a dominating projected SRI.